vijayacads/VigyanShaala_MDM/SECURITY_ASSESSMENT.md

 ```

 **Impact:**
-- Any device can mark commands as "completed" even if they didn't execute
+- Any device can mark ANY command as "completed"
 - Can hide failed commands
 - Can manipulate command history
+- No verification that device actually executed the command

-**Fix Required:** Restrict UPDATE to only allow devices to update their own commands (match device_hostname).
+**Fix Required:** Restrict UPDATE to only allow devices to update commands where `device_hostname` matches.

 ---

-### 4. ⚠️ **HIGH: No Input Sanitization**
+### 4. ⚠️ **HIGH: No Input Validation**

 **Location:** `execute-commands.ps1`, `realtime-command-listener.ps1`

 **Problem:**
-- Command parameters (duration, message) are used directly without sanitization
+- Command parameters (duration, message) used without validation
 - No validation of hostname format
-- No protection against SQL injection (though using parameterized queries via Supabase)
+- No rate limiting

 **Example:**
 ```powershell